CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### LESSON 1: SELECT ALL THE THINGS!

 **User Story:** As a staff member, I want to be able to view a list of customers so that I can see who has visited our hotel.

+**Use case** When a user does a GET request to /customers it should return customer titles, first names, surnames.

+**User acceptance test**: Do a GET request and get back [{"title": "mr", "firstname": "Donald", "surname": "Trump"}, {"title": "Mrs", "firstname": "Hillary", "surname": "Clinton"}]

 Remove the code that is returning a JSON object on end point `/customers`, and use what you have learned about to SQL to fill in the query that fetches all the customers from the database.